-Popular ex-Peloton instructor alleges executive mocked him for being Irish and seeking Covid exemption
+Popular Ex-Peloton Instructor Alleges Executive Mocked Him for Being Irish and Seeking COVID Exemption

 McKenna was invited to audition for the company after building a following as a personal fitness instructor, the suit says.

 McKenna has more than 120,000 followers on two Instagram pages, one of which posted high-energy workouts.
-He experienced an "80 percent growth in followers and highest percentage growth of any Peloton instructor," the suit claims.
+He experienced an “80% growth in followers and highest percentage growth of any Peloton instructor,” the suit claims.

 “Remarkably, defendant Cotter made disparaging and denigrating remarks” after he made the request, the suit says, claiming that she “categorically denied listening to or exploring the potential” for an exemption.